slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On productivity

 <!--
 > *"The greatest muscle you can build is urgency.
 Decrease the time between having an idea and getting it done.
-Everything changes."  -- Codie Sanchez*
+Everything changes."  -- codie_sanchez@x*

-- parkinson's law - if you have all day to do a job it will probably take you the whole day but if you only have two hours you will find a way of doing it in two hours.
+- parkinson’s law - if you have all day to do a job it will probably take you the whole day but if you only have two hours you will find a way of doing it in two hours.
 Give tasks a deadline.
 - taking care of yourself is productivity
 - 6 months of focus and hard work can put you 5 years ahead in life.
 - work is a queue of queues. trying hard is not the key to success. this not mean that you don’t put your best effort.